bydavy/CarND-Capstone-Docker/README.md

 chmod u+x run.sh
 ./run.sh
 ```
 4. You're now within the container and the current directory contains the source of your project.
-You can compile and run it with the following command:
+You can compile and run it with the following commands:
 ```bash
 cd ros
 catkin_make